ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 categories: Philosophy
 ---

-Have you ever seen a really fancy car (Bently Continental class) stopped at a red traffic light in the city?
+Have you ever looked inside a really fancy car (Bently Continental class) stopped at a red traffic light in the city?

 &nbsp;